 By all means, bring a whole seminar!
 There is no limit on the number of tickets that can be booked by each student when general ticket bookings are open.
 You can book for as many friends as you like.
 They just need to bring their LSESU ID card or other form of identification to the session.

 What is the LSESU Leadership Accreditation Scheme?

-For 2015–2016, you can also be awarded the LSESU Leadership Accreditation for your commitment to personal development through LSESU.
-Rewards will include vouchers, industry event opportunities and LinkedIn recommendations.
+You can be awarded the LSESU Leadership Accreditation for your commitment to personal development through LSESU.
 The process will help you to understand the skills you have developed with the Students' Union.
-Using PDAM, your application will include your attendance at sessions, your engagement with clubs/societies and representation, and your reflection on the lessons you have learned.
+Your application will include your attendance at sessions, your engagement with clubs/societies and representation, and your reflection on the lessons you have learned.

 The existing STARS scheme for clubs and societies will also incorporate committee attendance at Beyond the Classroom sessions and will be viewed favourably in applications to Bronze, Silver and Gold society accreditation.

 What if I am unable to book a ticket for an event?

 If you are unable to book a ticket for an event, there may be an issue with your membership.
 If an event is only available for Priority Booking, you may not be eligible to book at that time.
 If the event is for general student booking and you have an issue, please contact the ARC and we will try to rectify the issue as quickly as possible: firstname.lastname@example.org.